Accessibility and Access Keys

 There are no federal laws in Canada that govern animal research, but there are some provincial laws pertaining specifically to animal research, as well as some federal laws that relate to the way animal research is conducted in Canada.

 Sections 444-447 of the Criminal Code broadly protects animals against cruelty in Canada.
-Only four provinces – Alberta, Ontario, Quebec, and Saskatchewan – have legislation specific to animals in research.
+Only three provinces – Alberta, Ontario and Saskatchewan – have legislation specific to animals in research.
 Saskatchewan and Alberta have incorporated the CCAC guidelines into the provincial animal protection acts.

 The Food and Drugs Act, Pesticides Products Control Act, Hazardous Products Act, and Canadian Environmental Protection Act also relate to animal testing.Print this page